FeatureBaseDB/featurebase/README.md

 environment.
 For the configuration file, a dot in a flag denotes nesting with in the config file.
 See the example config file below for examples of this.

-You can specify a configuration by setting the `-config` flag when running `pilosa`.
+You can specify a configuration by setting the `--config` flag when running `pilosa`.